OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.OpenId/README.md

 + Allow Client Credentials Flow: It requires Token Endpoint is enabled.
 More info at https://tools.ietf.org/html/rfc6749#section-1.3.4
 + Allow Authorization Code Flow: It requires Authorization and Token Endpoints are enabled.
 More info at http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth
 + Allow Implicit Flow: It requires Authorization Endpoint is enabled.
 More info at http://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth
-+ Allow Hybrid Flow: It requires Authorization and Token Endpoints.
-More info at http://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth
 + Allow Refresh Token Flow: It allows to refresh access token using a refresh token.
 It can be used in combination with Password Flow, Authorization Code Flow and Hybrid Flow.
 More info at http://openid.net/specs/openid-connect-core-1_0.html#RefreshTokens

 A sample of OpenID Connect Settings recipe step: